Updated January 3, 2020

 Want to learn more about this fascinating woman?
 Click here.

 Recoleta is also home to the Museo de Bellas Artes or Museum of Fine Arts, with its extensive permanent collection of classic and contemporary art as well as special exhibits by world-class artists.

-PUERTO MADURO, as the name implies is the area next to the port of Buenos Aires.
+As the name implies, Puerto Maduro is the area next to the port of Buenos Aires.
 This area has recently enjoyed a much-needed facelift.
 The old warehouses have been transformed into trendy, high-ceiling restaurants and stylish shops.

 For lunch, a good bet is the “menu of the day” similar to what you see in many European countries.
 The menu of the day usually consists of an appetizer, main course, dessert and a beverage for a competitive fixed price.
 Neighborhood restaurants will place a sign outside their door at lunchtime advertising the day’s menu and the price.
 It is a good way to charge your batteries for the rest of the day.

 Dinner is eaten late in BA, although not as late as it was some years ago.
 You will now see restaurants filling up at 8 pm whereas it used to be some places didn’t even open for dinner until 10 pm.The old saying that the wine is cheaper than the water in Argentina is true, depending on the wine, of course.
 Another Argentine saying is, “A meal without wine is breakfast.”
 Click To TweetThe country exports some of the finest Malbec and Sauvignon in the world.
 Wine is an important part of the culture and you would be hard-pressed to get a bad bottle of wine anywhere in the country.

 Three Days in Buenos Aires: Where to stay in Buenos Aires